warriorkod/GalerieD-art/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2.

+## Installation
+First, install nodejs and angular8.
+After, clone this this project to get it on your hard drive.
+Go into the project and run from console : npm i.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.